pluralsight/guides/in-review/devops/docker-s-beginner-guide/article.md

      mv apache-tomcat-8.0.32/ tomcat/

-# the EXPOSE command it will tell to your future container to expose 8080 port to outside
+# the EXPOSE command will tell your future container to expose 8080 port to the outside
-# 8080 is the default port for tomcat
+# 8080 is the default port for tomcat.
 EXPOSE 8080

-# CMD it sets the first command that will be run when you will start containers from the resulting image, here we will tell that we will start the tomcat when the container is started
+# CMD sets the first command that will run when you create containers from the resulting image.
+# Here, we will start tomcat once the container is called
 CMD ["/usr/local/tomcat/catalina.sh", "run"]
 ```

-**

-### 2. Step Two
+### 2. Creating an Image

-**
-After you create this Dockerfile you need to create your Image.
+After you create this Dockerfile you need to create your image.
-You need to navigate into your directory where the Dockerfile was saved (navigate through command line) and type
+You need to navigate through your directory to where the Dockerfile was saved.
+Use this command line prompt:

 ```
 docker build -t tomcat .
 ```

+A couple quick definitions:

-What this mean: **docker build** - _Build a new image from the source code at PATH_, in our case the PATH is '.' (current folder). -t means  Name and optionally a tag the image (format name:tag), in our case just the name tomcat.
+**docker build** - _This command builds a new image from the source code at PATH_.
+In our case, the PATH is '.' (current folder).
+**t** _ this term refers to a Name of (or tag of) the image (format name:tag).
+In this case, just the name "tomcat".

-After all steps that will be executed you will check if everything was ok by typing
-docker images and you will see your image there: tomcat.
+After all steps have been executed, you can test your code's functionality by typing docker images and you will see your image there: tomcat.

-**

-### 3. Step three
+### 3. Starting a container

-**
-You can now start a container from an images is by running this
+You can now start a container from an image by running this:

 ```
 docker run -p 8080:8080 --name=tomcat tomcat
 ```

+Let's break down this simple, yet complex command.

-Let me explain, **docker run** - _Run a command in a new container_. -p is very important  because, usually applications that use some ports in order to run, like tomcat 8080, mysql 3306, apache 80, in a docker container those ports will be restricted only in that container.
-What this means? it means that if you start a container with mysql (port 3306) and you want to access that mysql instance from a Java application you will not be able to access it because mysql port is restricted to be open just in the Docker container that you started.
+**docker run** - _Runs a command in a new container_.

+**p** - an important term.
+Usually applications that use some ports in order to run, like tomcat 8080, mySQL 3306, Apache 80, and so on.
+In a docker container, those ports will be restricted to that container.
+This means that, if you start a container with mySQL (port 3306) and you'd like to access that mySQL instance from a Java application, you will not be able to access it.
+The mySQL port is forced to be open in the Docker container that you have started.

-But we have a solution here by using -p parameter - _Publish a container's port(s) to the host_.By using **port1:port2** you want to say that: i want  **port1** to match with **port2**.
-After that you can use **port2** in order to access the service that is opened on **port1** inside the container.
+But we solve this port issue by using p parameter.

+**p parameter** - Establishes a connection between container's port(s) to the host_.
+By using **port1:port2** you make  **port1** match with **port2**.
+After that, you can use **port2** in order to access the service that is opened on **port1** inside the container.
+Thus, the container is now connected with outside environments.
-**

-### 4. Step four
+### 4. Checking for containers

-**
-After you run a container you can check that by typing
+After you run a container you can check that it exists by typing the following sequence:

 ```
 docker ps
 ```

-This command will show to you all running containers, if this will not show something than it means your container creation failed.
-To check that type
+This command will show you all running containers.
+If this commands returns nothing at all, then your container creation failed.

 ```
 docker ps -a
 ```
-That will display all containers.

-**
+The above command displays all containers (running or not).

 ### 5. Extras
-**

-After you started a container you can stop it by using **docker stop [name]**, in the future you can start again the container by typing **docker start [name]**.
+After you started a container you can stop it by using **docker stop [name]**.
+You can restart the container by typing **docker start [name]**.

-Another important command is **docker exec** that let's you run a command inside your docker **running** container.
-Be aware just in running containers not in the stopped ones.
+Another important command is **docker exec**, which lets you run a command inside your Docker **running** container.
+Note that this only works in runnign containers, not stopped ones.

-For a complete list of commands you can go to [https://docs.docker.com/engine/reference/commandline/cli/](https://docs.docker.com/engine/reference/commandline/cli/).
-I will recommend you to read all of those commands.
+For a complete list of commands you can go to [Docker references](https://docs.docker.com/engine/reference/commandline/cli/).
+I will recommend that you read up on many of those commands if you find Docker containers interesting.

-Hope that this will help you.
-For any question just write me on twiiter [@grvmariobyn](https://twitter.com/grvmariobyn)
+I hope that this brief tutorial on Dockers has helped you!

+If you have any questions, please comment below or find me on Twitter, at [@grvmariobyn](https://twitter.com/grvmariobyn).

 Thank you.
 Marius.